uuuzbf/bf42plus/README.md

 ## Battlefield 1942 client patches
 This mod provides several improvements to Battlefield 1942.

-**IMPORTANT: the mod has been changed to use `dsound.dll` instead of `d3d8.dll`.
-To update manually remove the old `d3d8.dll` and download the new `dsound.dll`, then place that in your game directory.**

 ### Installation
 Copy `dsound.dll` into your game directory.